 N: non-ossifying fibroma (NOF)

-The diaphysis has a tubular composition with a hard outer section of hard cortical bone and central portion with cancellous bone and bone marrow cavity.
+The diaphysis has a tubular composition with a hard outer section of hard cortical bone and a central po...

 Diarthroses are a functional class of joint that are freely mobile.
 All synovial joints are considered diathroses.

 Diastrophic dysplasia (DTD) is a type of short limb skeletal dysplasia (micromelic dwarfism).
 Adult patients have a stature between 100 and 140 cm.

 There may be a relatively increased prevalence in Finland ref.